China to make state firms stronger, restructure zombie firms

 DIFFICULTIES

-Representatives from five government agencies, including the trade and labor ministries as well as the top economic planner, spoke at Monday's briefing, and presented their own documents on the reform plan, leading some analysts to question how effective the liberalization would be.
+Representatives from five government agencies, including the trade and labour ministries as well as the top economic planner, spoke at Monday's briefing, and presented their own documents on the reform plan, leading some analysts to question how effective the liberalisation would be.

 "Various agencies participated in drafting the document and are simultaneously presenting their own interpretation of what SOE reform means," said Andrew Batson, China research director at Gavekal Dragonomics.